WayScience/NF1_3D_organoid_profiling_pipeline/README.md

 # NF1 3D Organoid Profiling Pipeline
 Patients living with Neurofibromatosis Type 1 (NF1) often develop neurofibromas (NFs), which are complex benign tumors.
-However, there are only two FDA-approved therapies for NF1-associated inoperable plexiform neurofibromas (PNFs), Mirdametinib and Selumetinib.
+However, there are only two FDA-approved therapies for NF1-associated inoperable plexiform neurofibromas (PNFs): Mirdametinib and Selumetinib.
 Thus we **urgently need more therapeutic options** for neurofibromas.

 To address this, we have developed a 3D patient-derived tumor organoid model of NF1.